 In the same menu, you can choose to change the double-press action from a camera shortcut to one for Bixby or any other installed app.

-How to search your device for things
+How to search your device

 Samsung’s long been ahead of the curve with a useful all-device search function.
 This scans through installed apps, settings, files, your calendar, gallery, Spotify, and the Play Store, for relevant matches to your query, offering an option to search on Google, as well.